FortneyMFG/AgOpenGPS-Nexus/docs/scenarios/composite-simulation-fabric.md

 # Composite Simulation Fabric GA Checklist

-[ADR-004 — Composite simulation fabric](../ADR/ADR-004-composite-simulation.md) defines the composite simulation fabric that stitches SimClock, SimBus topics, and deterministic fixtures together.
+[ADR-004 — Composite simulation fabric](../SRS/sections/2X_System_Architecture/21-ADR-004 - Establish the composite simulation fabric (SimClock + SimBus).md) defines the composite simulation fabric that stitches SimClock, SimBus topics, and deterministic fixtures together.
 Use this checklist to confirm the GA cut meets expectations and remains reproducible in CI.
 Cross-reference the [simulation library](README.md) and targeted replay coverage in the [cross-track harness guide](../howto/cross-track-replay-harness.md) when validating updates.

 ## Fabric Components